form3tech-oss/interview-accountapi/README.md

 A mapping of account attributes can be found in [models.go](./models.go).
 Can be used as a starting point, usage of the file is not required.

 If you encounter any problems running the fake account API we would encourage you to do some debugging first, before reaching out for help.
+Most candidates implement a successful solution without extra help.

 ## Submission Guidance